 What are the benefits of being a Non-Resident Importer?

-By becoming a Non-Resident Importer and acting as the Importer of Record you can:
+By becoming a Non-Resident Importer and acting as the Importer of Record, as a U.S. exporter you can:

 - Remove border hassles and unexpected fees for your Canadian customers